yaseengithub/virtusa_react_test/product_ui/README.md

 ### Grid Component

-We have created our own Grid Component part of development Columns are configered in this grid and Data will be passing as props
+We have created our own Grid Component part of development.<br>
+Columns are configered in this grid and Data will be passing as props.<br><br>

-For configure columns you can looking in to below JS file productcolumns.js in Compoments/products folder
+For configure columns you can looking in to below JS file<br>
+productcolumns.js in Compoments/products folder

 ### Form Builder Component

-We have created our own Form Builder Component part of development Fields and Data will be passing as props
+We have created our own Form Builder Component part of development.<br>
+Fields and Data will be passing as props<br><br>

-Same JS(productcolumns.js) file can be utilized as form builder
+Same JS(productcolumns.js) file can be utilized as form builder<br>